 Application : Applied.

-Explanation on : The Board of the Company comprises a majority of Independent
+Explanation on application of the practice : The Board of the Company comprises a majority of Independent Directors.

-application of the Directors.

-practice

-Explanation for :
+Explanation for departure :

-departure

-•

-Large companies ar e red quired to complete the columns below.
-Non-large companies are

-encouraged to comple ete th e columns below.
+Large companies are encouraged to complete quired to complete the columns below.
+Non-large companies are e columns below.

 Measure :

 Timeframe :